lroberts77/Bank-account/README.md

 ```

 ## <a name="Project">Project Direction</a>
 For this tech test i tried to use code simplicity to keep the code readable and concise.
 Whilst splitting the Accountstatement class form the Bankaccount class I learned about dependancy injection which made the task easier.
-Next on my list is to move the transaction handling into a different class.
+Next on my list is to move the transaction handling and formatting into a different class.

 ## <a name="Install">Installation</a>
 * To clone the repo